 Your Step-by-Step Guide to Fixing a Stuck Selfie Review

-- Go to Tinder Help Center: Visit the Tinder Help Center.
+- Go to Tinder Help Center: Open the request form and choose an account or verification issue.

 Subject: Photo Verification Under Review for [Number] Days - [Your Username/Phone Number]